OpenOverlayRouter/oor/README.md

     to those on the 'lispd.conf' file.

     - Prior to launch LISPmob on router mode make sure that rp_filter kernel network parameter is disabled.
-Is disabled by default in OpenWRT, but enabled in Ubuntu for instance.
+It is disabled by default in OpenWRT, but enabled in Ubuntu for instance.
 Check it with "sysctl net.ipv4.conf.all.rp_filter", disable it with "sysctl net.ipv4.conf.all.rp_filter=0"

+    - Make sure too that IP forwarding is enabled in the router.
+It should be enabled by default in OpenWRT.
+Check it again with sysctl "sysctl net.ipv4.ip_forward", enable it the same way "sysctl net.ipv4.ip_forward=1"

 Contact